andreasthoelke/dotfiles/.vim/notes/nav-containers.md

 ## Editing

+### TODO
+  * I often want to paste/copy to the end of the line but excluding the new-line character

 ### Deleting parts of a line
   * delete till end of the line `C` or `d$`
   * delete all chars `cc` or `dD`
   * delete line `dd`

 ### EasyClip notes
   * delete does not change clipboard, but <localleader>d does